 - 4.10.1 The District's environmental resources are crucial, not just in ensuring quality of life, but also sustaining life itself.
 The natural world regulates the atmosphere and climate and plays a part in breaking down waste.
 It provides the resources that we all use for our daily lives by providing clean air and water, land for growing food, open spaces for our health and wellbeing, minerals to use for building and the resources to provide heat and power.
-It is therefore important that the wider benefits from natural capital and ecosystem services are recognised and that nature is protected, enhanced and extended. - 4.10.2 This must happen, not only within those areas which are recognised as particularly valuable habitats on a strategic (international, national and local designations) scale, but also within each of our local communities, where assets such as hedges, gardens, verges and green roofs may be semi-natural character but have multiple values e.g. facilitating access to nature close to where people live or providing links between habitat sites, thereby creating corridors and stepping stones for nature to thrive. - 4.10.3 The protection and enhancement of the natural environment is fundamental to the Council's climate change mitigation ambitions and for Leeds to adapt to climate change.
-This Core Strategy sets a framework for natural capital enhancement that will be delivered through policies on green and blue infrastructure, water management, food, trees, biodiversity and placemaking (with a focus on design and health).
+It is therefore important that the wider benefits from natural capital and ecosystem services are recognised, and that nature is protected, enhanced and extended. - 4.10.2 This must happen, not only within those areas which are recognised as particularly valuable habitats on a strategic (international, national and local designations) scale, but also within each of our local communities, where assets such as hedges, gardens, verges and green roofs may be semi-natural character but have multiple values e.g. facilitating access to nature close to where people live or providing links between habitat sites, thereby creating corridors and stepping stones for nature to thrive. - 4.10.3 The protection and enhancement of the natural environment is fundamental to the Council's climate change mitigation ambitions and for Leeds to adapt to climate change which sits under the overaching overarching umbrella of the Government's national environmental strategy 'A Green Future: Our 25 Year Plan to Improve the Environment' (2018) and its first revision 'Environmental Improvement Plan 2023.'- This Core Strategy sets a framework for natural capital enhancement that will be delivered through policies on green and blue infrastructure, water management, food, trees, biodiversity and placemaking (with a focus on design and health).
 These linked elements are shown in Figure 1 below and demonstrate that all developments must consider the natural environment alongside other planning policies so as to ensure multiple benefits, net gains and sustainable development.